 An electric water heater usually has two heating elements, a lower elements and an upper element.
 It only takes one of these elements to be burned out or damaged for there to be not enough hot water in your home.
 If the upper heating element is the source of the problem then the temperature of the water will be lower than it should be, and if it’s the lower elements then there just won’t be enough hot water.
-There is a thermostat which controls each element, and if the thermostat is failing then this could also result in less hot water or no hot water at all.
+There is a thermostat which controls each element, and if the thermostat is failing then this could also result in less hot water.

 Damaged Dip Tube

 Inside of your water heater you will find a plastic pipe called a dip tube which delivers the cold water to the bottom of the tank where it is then heated.
 If this tube is cracked or broken in any way then the cold water from the pipe could be mixing in with the hot water at the top of your water heater, which would alter the temperature of the water coming out from your tap and making it colder than it should be.
 A damaged or broken dip tube can be replaced by contacting the water heater’s manufacturer.

 Over time water heater’s often build up sediment at the bottom of the tank which can reduce the effectiveness of the burner and results in a lower water temperature from your tap.
 The production of sediment can be reduced significantly by draining a gallon of water from your hot water tank every month.